HOW DOES YOUR GIFTEDNESS AFFECT YOUR CAREER

 Variety – stagnation at work is not your friend.
 You probably feel the need to work on different projects, use different skills and be around different people.
 Variety motivates and excites you and without it, you’ll likely feel stuck.

-While being gifted is often a wonderful thing, gifted people can also experience perfectionism and a lack of self-compassion.
-You may notice yourself sacrificing other areas of your life to perfect projects at work, or feeling like you’re never good enough.
+Being gifted is often a wonderful thing.
+Gifted people can also experience perfectionism and a lack of self-compassion.
+You may notice yourself sacrificing other areas of your life to perfect projects at work.
+Feeling like you’re never good enough.
 It’s important to recognize when you’re engaging with work in an unhealthy, unproductive or inefficient way and figure out how to make some beneficial changes.

 Being overly passionate, creative and enthusiastic (as many gifted people tend to be) can also create potential problems at work; colleagues may find you overbearing or your projects may become too ambitious or over the top.
-It can be helpful to make sure you’re clear on what you need to do for your work and watch out for cues that you may be overdoing it.
+It can be helpful to make sure you’re clear on what you need to do for your work.
+Watch out for cues that you may be overdoing it.

 Giftedness can be an incredible asset in the workplace, but it doesn’t come without its potential drawbacks.
 To create a long-lasting and healthy career, you may need to spend some time finding a job which will allow you to meet your needs for creativity, variety, challenge, independence and development.

-You will also need to manage tendencies for perfectionism so you can work to a high standard without burning yourself out.
-Finally, it may also help to be aware of your passion and enthusiasm and ensure it’s appropriate for your work environment and the type of work that you do.
+You will also need to manage tendencies for perfectionism.
+So you can work to a high standard without burning yourself out.
+Finally, it may also help to be aware of your passion and enthusiasm.
+Ensure it’s appropriate for your work environment and the type of work that you do.